rakutenanalytics/ios-rakutenanalytics/README.md

 </plist>
 ```
 ###### Runtime configuration
-It's also possible to enable or disable events at Runtime:
+It's also possible to enable or disable events at runtime:

-- Enable all events at Runtime:
+* Enable all events at runtime
 ```swift
 AnalyticsManager.shared().shouldTrackEvent = { _ in true }
 ```

-- Disable all events at Runtime:
+* Disable all events at runtime
 ```swift
 AnalyticsManager.shared().shouldTrackEvent = { _ in false }
 ```

-- Disable a given event at Runtime:
+* Disable a given event at runtime
 ```swift
 AnalyticsManager.shared().shouldTrackEvent = { eventName in
     eventName != AnalyticsManager.Event.Name.sessionStart
 }
 ```

-Note: The Runtime configuration overrides the build time configuration.
+Note: The runtime configuration overrides the build time configuration.
-If an event is disabled at build time configuration and enabled at runtime configuration, this event will be tracked by RAnalytics.
+If an event is disabled in the build time configuration and enabled in the runtime configuration the event will be tracked by RAnalytics.

-In order to override the build time configuration at Runtime please set `AnalyticsManager.shared().shouldTrackEvent` in `application(_:willFinishLaunchingWithOptions:)`:
+In order to override the build time configuration at runtime set `AnalyticsManager.shared().shouldTrackEvent` in `application(_:willFinishLaunchingWithOptions:)`:
 ```swift
 @UIApplicationMain
 class AppDelegate: UIResponder, UIApplicationDelegate {